FerranBalleste/TAP_Practica1/README.md

 at any level of the composite </p>
 <p>Certain functions might not work if the different labels aren't the same.</p>

+## MapReduce
+<p>We have added a mapreduce function on the composite that works on single columns with the same name.</p>
+<p>As a function it takes a TableElement BinaryOperator, there are several inside TableElement interface (add, min, max)</p>

 ## Visitor
 <p>A visitor pattern has been added to the previous composite structure.
 The visitor must allow to run new operations on
 all DataFrames in the composite (recursively through the directories).</p>